Hubble Space Telescope: Use by amateur astronomers

 Regular Hubble proposals still include findings or discovered objects by amateurs and citizen scientists.
 These observations are often in a collaboration with professional astronomers.
-One of earliest such observations is the Great White Spot of 1990 on planet Saturn, discovered by amateur astronomer S. Wilber and observed by HST under a proposal by J. Westphal (Caltech).
+One of the earliest such observations is the Great White Spot of 1990 on planet Saturn, discovered by amateur astronomer S. Wilber and observed by HST under a proposal by J. Westphal (Caltech).
 Later professional-amateur observations by Hubble include discoveries by the Galaxy Zoo project, such as Voorwerpjes and Green Pea galaxies.
-The "Gems of the Galaxies" program is based on a list of objects by galaxy zoo volunteers that was shortened with the help of an online vote.
+The "Gems of the Galaxies" program is based on a list of objects by Galaxy Zoo volunteers that was shortened with the help of an online vote.
 Additionally there are observations of minor planets discovered by amateur astronomers, such as 2I/Borisov and changes in the atmosphere of the gas giants Jupiter and Saturn or the ice giants Uranus and Neptune.
 In the pro-am collaboration backyard worlds the HST was used to observe a planetary mass object, called WISE J0830+2837.
 The non-detection by the HST helped to classify this peculiar object.